 Forming a company in the UK involves filing an application to incorporate (Form IN01) with Companies House (the Registrar of Companies) in accordance with the Companies Act 2006.

-This guide explains the legal requirements and essential steps you need to take, including choosing a company name, adopting articles of association, appointing directors, issuing shares, and successfully completing the application process.
+This guide explains the legal requirements and essential steps you need to take, including choosing a company name, appointing directors, issuing shares, and successfully completing the application process.

 Step 1 – Choose a company structure